 Sharpening and Noise reduction can safely be used.

 Tip: Hold the CTRL key when adjusting sharpening controls to see masking and detail.

-Although small adjustments can be made to exposure inside ACR it will affect the shape of the carefully calculated Cinelog tone curve and may affect recoverable dynamic range.
+Although small adjustments can be made to exposure inside ACR it will adversely affect the the carefully calculated Cinelog tone curve and will affect recoverable dynamic range.
 Please see here for a couple of recommended methods for adjusting exposure in After Effects.

 Click OK to import the image sequence into After Effects

 Your image sequence will now appear in the Project panel but is not yet on the timeline.
 First we need to tell After Effects the correct frame rate.

 Right+click on the footage in the Project Panel

 Select Interpret Footage>Main

 Enter the frame rate at which the footage was shot (if different from the project frame rate) and select Pixel Aspect Ratio - Square Pixels (unless footage was shot with an Anamorphic lens, in which case set this to match the lens stretch ratio)